SegFaulty/DocThor/README.md

 ##Usage##
 * with one parameter it will check if it is a loaded extension, if not it considers it a class name `php DocThor.php APC`
 * with more than one parameter, all are considered class names `php DocThor.php Directory Exception`
+* with --sourceDir parameter, it scans .c files for more information `php DocThor.php --sourceDir=/opt/src/zeromq/ zmq`

+##With C source files##
+some hints if you use the --sourceDir parameter
+* if you installed the extension from e.g. PECL (with out source) you should download the source code
+* the information is extracted from (optional) code-comments in the source files
+* some *extension does not include* the (for the compiling optional but for the DocThor) required information
+* if your are lucky and the Docthor extracts more information, then you have a big chance they are not consitent with the "reflected" Structure (because the developer has to update the internal doc comments on code change .. and you know ..)
+* **so trust the structure but don't trust the docBlocks**
+* use a tool like PhpStorm to mark the inconsitencies an fix manualy

 ##How it works##
-* uses reflections to determine classes, methods, constants, functions, etc. and "rebuilds" these as empty structures
+* primary: uses reflections to determine classes, methods, constants, functions, etc. and "rebuilds" these as empty structures
+* secondary: if you provide a (php-extension-c-files) sourceDirectory then the DocThor will use his stethoscop to extract more information from the source-files to enhance the structure-files with docBlocks

 ##Test##
 simple test script included in test directory, run with `php DocThorTest.php`